 maximum) (144 words)

-When an issue arises regarding licensing and compliance of a farmer or food business in a local/regional food system, the matter is typically handled at the local level by an MDA or MDH inspector; or by a city or county inspector in areas under “delegated authority” from the MDH.
-Farmers and food entrepreneurs are often unaware of their right to ask for clarification, and the inspector handling the case may be unaware of differing interpretations being applied in other parts of the state or by other agencies.
-The regulatory agencies have begun efforts to communicate with each other more, both agencies have provided improved online access to information about inspector territories, and the MDA has begun a database to track interpretations of complex licensing situations; but more systemic changes are needed to improve timeliness of response, consistency, and a focus on education and outreach.
+When an issue arises regarding licensing and compliance of a farmer or food business in a local/regional food system, the matter is typically handled at the local level by an MDA or MDH inspector; or by a city or county inspector in areas under “delegated authority” from MDA or MDH.
+The regulatory agencies have begun efforts to communicate with each other more, state agencies have provided improved online access to information about inspector territories, and the MDA has begun a database to track interpretations of complex licensing situations; but more systemic changes are needed to improve timeliness of response, consistency, and a focus on education and outreach.

 The Problem-Solving Process